 People always seem to aspire to the same careers.
 Doctor, lawyer, vet, accountant.
 But what if your brain isn’t wired up for science or math?
 If you are more artistically minded, a more creative career path may be best for you.
 Not sure what creative jobs are out there?
 Here is my round-up of five of the best careers for creative types.

 Apart from arts or design teachers, this may not strike you as the most artistic career.
-But you can make the job super creative if you want.
+But you can make the job super creative if you want, and if you’re looking for inspiration, you don’t have to look any further than Travis Preston, who uses his theatre background to teach many different subjects.
 If you are teaching younger kids, you can plan lessons that involve coloring in or cutting and sticking.
 If the kids you’re teaching are older, you can still keep things on the arty side.
 If your subject permits, try some role playing or see if you can incorporate music into the lessons.

 People who don’t want to decorate themselves call in interior designers.
 So if you are always flicking through interior design magazines, then maybe this is the career for you.
 As an interior designer you’ll need to know all the latest styles and fashions, so you will have to keep an eye on all the latest decor trends.